Juwon-Ogunseye/bitcoin-etl-pipeline/README.md

 # **🚀 WBTC → S3 → ClickHouse Analytics Pipeline**
 *High-performance blockchain ETL with etherium node, clickhouse, S3, Airflow, DBT, and Metabase*

+# ** The Problem **
+Blockchain data, especially from high-activity networks like Ethereum, presents unique challenges that traditional data pipelines are ill-equipped to handle.
+The sheer volume of transactions, the complexity of decoding raw logs into meaningful events, and the need for both real-time and historical analysis create significant technical hurdles.

+For example, tracking Wrapped Bitcoin (WBTC) movements across Ethereum requires ingesting millions of on-chain events daily, decoding them into usable formats, and storing them in a way that supports fast, complex queries.
+Traditional databases often struggle with the scale and speed required, leading to bottlenecks in performance and usability.
+Additionally, ensuring data quality and consistency—especially when dealing with chain reorganizations or missing logs—adds another layer of complexity.

+Without a robust solution, valuable insights about WBTC flows, arbitrage opportunities, and institutional reserves remain locked within raw blockchain data, inaccessible to traders, auditors, and researchers.
+This pipeline was designed to address these challenges by providing a scalable, efficient, and reliable framework for extracting, processing, and analyzing blockchain data, enabling actionable insights in real-time.

 ### **🔍 Overview**
 Pipeline Overview
 This data stack extracts raw Ethereum data (WBTC/Uniswap events) through multiple complementary methods: Chainlink RPC provides direct blockchain access for real-time queries, while Subgraph streams decoded event data, and Cryo handles bulk historical log extraction.
 The collected data is stored in a dual-layer system - S3 serves as a reliable backup for raw JSON logs, while ClickHouse functions as the primary analytical database optimized for high-throughput blockchain queries.